freedomofpress/webcat-spec/enrollment.md

 This allows clients to verify the `AppHash` against the chain and check manifest expiry using the consensus timestamp.

+TODO: Clients don't want to have to get the `AppHash`, and the CDN can publish whatever it wants if we don't check the `AppHash` to timestamp correspondence using consensus data (same problem with the snapshot)

 ## Enrollment

 Chain parameters: